smart-edge-open/specs/doc/applications/openness_service_mesh.md

 _Figure - Video Analytics Service Mesh Architecture_

-Multiple instances of the video analytics services could be provisioned in the cluster.
-These services are deployed in multiple flavors based on the supported multimedia frameworks (FFmpeg & Gstreamer) and the available acceleration (CPU, HDDL & VCAC-A).
+Multiple instances of video analytics services can be provisioned in the cluster.
+These services are deployed in multiple flavors based on the supported multimedia frameworks (FFmpeg\* and GStreamer\*) and the available acceleration (CPU, HDDL, and VCAC-A).

-In each deployment, three containers are actually created:
+In each deployment, three containers are created:

-- Video analytics serving gateway (VAS gateway): This is the actual video analytics serving container that is exposing the consumable APIs for video analytics/inference.
+- Video analytics serving gateway (VAS gateway): This is the actual video analytics serving container that exposes the consumable APIs for video analytics and inference.
-- Video analytics serving sidecar (VAS sidecar): This is the sidecar that creates and registers the service with EAA internal service registry.
+- Video analytics serving sidecar (VAS sidecar): This is the sidecar that creates and registers the service with the EAA internal service registry.
-- Envoy sidecar (istio-proxy): This is the Istio sidecar proxy that is used for the service mesh plumbing.
-See Istio Sidecars.
+- Envoy sidecar (istio-proxy): This is the sidecar proxy that is used for the service mesh plumbing.
+See [Envoy Sidecars](https://istio.io/latest/docs/ops/deployment/architecture/#envoy).

-The service mesh framework takes care of provisioning, monitoring and routing the traffic to various services endpoints.
+The service mesh framework takes care of provisioning, monitoring, and routing the traffic to various services endpoints.

 ## Video Analytics Service Mesh Deployment